treweathers/Hammack_Proof_Solutions/Final_Practice.md

 ---

 # Set 3
-Haha, I promise it’s not a joke!
-It’s just "Math-ese."
-Problem #12 is essentially asking you to prove that if you take two pairs of numbers that have the same remainder, their sums will also have the same remainder.
-It's the "Addition Property" of congruences.

-Let's break that one—and the rest—down into plain English.

----

 ### **(1) Section 1: Truth Tables (2.6.9)**
 **Problem:** Show $(P \iff Q) \equiv (P \wedge Q) \vee (\sim P \wedge \sim Q)$ using a truth table.